joycelin1123/SEP-Automated-Feature-Detection/README.md

 - j_mLL       - list of the most likely values corresponding to each j in jL

 Output:
-- plots of the j values for each image
+- matplotlib figures of the j values for each image

 ### sep_3D_location.py
-Input:
+Input: (Note: Required to run sep_bkg_rms.py first)
 - filename    - relative path of FITS file that you want to use
 - imL         - list of user-defined image names
 - rowL        - list of tuples of rows for each image e.g. (r0,r1) where r0 is the lower row and r1 is the higher row